mamadmr/practice_spelling/README.md

 ### Weighted Selection

 Words are selected based on:
+- **New words** - 5x boost!
+Unseen words get highest priority to ensure quick learning
 - **Difficulty score** - increases with mistakes
 - **Consecutive correct** - prioritizes words you haven't mastered
+  - 0 correct in a row: +3.0 boost
+  - 1 correct in a row: +1.5 boost
+  - 2 correct in a row: +0.5 boost
+  - 3+ correct: standard difficulty only
 - **Last seen** - words not practiced recently get priority

+**New words appear ~5 times more often** than mastered words, helping you learn new vocabulary quickly!

 ### Progress Bars